 In addition, major U.S. corporate entities with a work force of at least 1,000 employees, annual sales of at least $25 million, who are engaged in commerce or trade, and have previously applied for at least ten L visas within a preceding 12-month period may qualify for a “blanket” L-1 petition.
 A corporation may utilize this for foreign nationals without the need to submit corporate information, entity relationships, etc. for each foreign national, saving a great deal of time and expense.
 Applications for an L visa require substantial documentation.
 The company must demonstrate the relationship between the U.S. and foreign organization, as well as the qualifications of the foreign national.

 Canadians may utilize an expedited process provided by the North American Free Trade Agreement, under which a petition may be presented at most border crossings and airports.
-These require the same substantive information as any other L visa, but allows for quicker processing.
+These require the same substantive information as any other L visa but allows for quicker processing.
 These are typically adjudicated on the same day.
+For more information about L-1A or L-2B visas, contact our immigration lawyer at our AV rated immigration law firm.

 The Treaty Trader or Investor nonimmigrant visa classification is generally known as the E visa and is used for business owners, managers, and employees who conduct trade between the United States or need to oversee investments in the United States.
 Traders are classified as E-1, while investors are classified as E-2.
 The E visa is generally available when 1) a treaty of commerce and navigation, or bilateral investment treaty exists between the United States and the foreign country of which the treaty trader or investor is a citizen or national; 2) majority ownership or control of the investing or trading company is held by nationals of the foreign country; and 3) foreign country citizenship is held by each employee or principal of the company who seeks E status under the treaty.